WHAT WE DO

 NUTRITIOUS AND HEALTHFUL START OF THE DAY

-We serve freshly-cooked breakfast to more than 30,000 children every day across our centres in the 10 states of India.
+We serve freshly-cooked breakfast to more than 2,00,000 children every day across our centers in 15 states + 2 UTs.

 Our breakfast menus are prepared under the guidance of nutritionists’ panel and is designed to meet the calorie requirements of growing children.
 It contains a variety of foods, such as, milk, whole grains, proteins, and fruits and vegetables, to help keep students energetic and ready to learn until lunchtime.